-- Mentor Orientation- the first mentor orientation has passed, but please contact Michelle if you’re interested
+- Mentor Orientation- please contact Michelle if you’re interested

-- Volunteer Training – the first volunteer training training has passed, but volunteers are always welcome.
+- Volunteer Training – Volunteers are always welcome.
 Contact Bruce to learn more, or check out our volunteer page and start getting your hands dirty.

 - Speaker’s Bureau – get trained up for GSA and be our voice to the community.

 Join the GARDEN FORUM

 Become a member of Green Spaces and gain a year’s access to the garden forum- a resource full of inspiration & ideas, from regionally-appropriate techniques & specifications for tried and true structures to offered garden supplies and stories about the boy who learned to love spinach.